Eastern West Khasi Hills district

-Eastern West Khasi Hills is a district in the Indian state of Meghalaya, located approximately 25 km west of the state capital of Shillong.
+Eastern West Khasi Hills district is a district in the Indian state of Meghalaya, located approximately 25 km west of the state capital of Shillong.
 It was created in 2021, after bifurcation of existing West Khasi Hills district.
 The territories which make up the district recorded a total population of 131,451 in the 2011 census.
 The district headquarters is the town of Mairang.

 Geography

 The Eastern West Khasi Hills district is located in the Khasi Hills of central Meghalaya.
 It borders the districts of Ri Bhoi to the north, East Khasi Hills to the southeast, South West Khasi Hills to the south, and West Khasi Hills to the west.
 It covers an area of 1356.77 km2 and comprises 6% of the state's area.

 The Mawthadraishan Range runs east to west through the district.
 The highest elevation in the district is Mawthadraishan Peak at 1924.5 m above sea level, located approximately midway between the towns of Nongstoin and Mairang.
 Another notable elevation in the district is Kyllang Rock, a large granitic dome located 9 km northwest of Mairang at 1774 m above sea level.
 This rock is personified as a man in various Khasi legends: one says that he is married to Thadlaskein Lake near Jowai, and another describes his battles with Symper Rock to the south near Mawkyrwat.

 The central uplands of the district form a divide between the drainage basins of the Brahmaputra River to the north and the Meghna River to the south.
 Notable rivers in the district are the Kynshi River in the south; the Khri River in the north, which becomes the Kulsi River when it enters Assam at Ukiam; and the Khrisynnia (or Krishniya) River, a tributary of the Khri.

 The district's climate varies from temperate in the central uplands to mildly tropical in the northern and southern foothills.
 Most of the rainfall in the district occurs during the southwest monsoon between May and August.
 Mairang receives an average annual rainfall of about 2500 mm.